ory/kratos/docs/docs/install.md

 title: Installation
 ---

 Installing ORY Kratos on any system is straight forward.
-We provide pre-built binaries, Docker images and support various package managers.
+We provide prebuilt binaries, Docker images, and support various package managers.

 ## Docker